bpollner/uniset/README.md

 ### Accessing values from within target package
 Every variable defined in the 'xxx_settings.R' file is accessible in the code of the target package.
 See the created 'xxx_settings.r' file for an example.
-The target package has to list `uniset` as an import, and then you can use the functions 'uniset_updateSettings' or 'uniset_autoUpS' called from a function **defined in the target package** to manually or automatically update the settings, i.e. to read in the key=value pairs stored in the 'xxx_settings.R' file and have them accessible in an environment created by the target package.
+The target package has to list `uniset` as an import, and then you can use the functions `uniset_updateSettings` or `uniset_autoUpS` called from a function **defined in the target package** to manually or automatically update the settings, i.e. to read in the key=value pairs stored in the 'xxx_settings.R' file and have them accessible in an environment created by the target package.
 See the examples at the documentation for `?uniset` and below.
 ***

 ## Installation